Minimal Non-Weierstrass Semigroups

-A \emph{numerical semigroup} is a subset of the non-negative integers with finite complement that is closed under addition (and, in particular, contains 0, the empty sum.)
-The cardinality $g$ of the complement is called the \emph{genus}, and the smallest nonzero element $m$ is called the \emph{multiplicity}.
+A \emph{numerical semigroup} is a subset of the non-negative integers with finite complement that contains 0 and is closed under addition.
+To simplify the language we generally drop the word ``Numerical''.

-In 1980 Buchweitz gave the first example of a numerical semigroup that is not Weierstrass (m = 13, g=16), and Komeda found examples with $m=8$ or $m=12$.
-It has been shown that every numerical semigroup with $m<6$ or $g<8$ is Weierstrass.
+If $S$ is a semigroup then the \emph{gaps} of $S$ are the positive integers not in $S$ and the cardinality $g$ of the set of gaps is called the \emph{genus} of the semigroup.
+The smallest nonzero element $m$ of $S$ is the \emph{multiplicity} and the minimal number of generators is the \emph{ embedding dimension} of the semigroup algebra $k[t^{s} \mid s\in S]$, where $k$ is a field.
+The semigroup is called Weierstrass if it occurs as the semigroup of pole orders of rational functions that are regular except at a point $p$ of a compact Riemann surface $X$; by Weierstrass' L\"uckensatz (an easy consequence of the Riemann-Roch theorem) the genus of $X$ coincides with the genus of the semigroup.

-In this paper we use a new method, involving the syzygies of the semigroup ideal, to prove that the semigroup generated by $\{6,9,g, g+3\}$ is not Weierstrass for any $g\geq 13$ and $g \not\equiv 0\ \rm{mod}\ 3$, in particular providing the first example with the minimal possible multiplicity (m=6), and the smallest known genus (g=13).
-We give many other new examples to which the new method also applies.
+The main contribution of this paper is a condition on the free resolution of a semigroup ideal that forces every positively graded deformation to have a certain multivalued section.
+Under an additional hypothesis, this multisection tracks singular points of each fiber, proving that no deformation can be smooth.
+By Pinkham's Theorem~\cite[Chapter IV]{MR376672}, this implies that the semigroup is not Weierstrass.
+We call a semigroup satisfying these conditions \emph{special} (Definition~\ref{special def}).

-In auxiliary files we give a Macaulay2 (\cite{M2} program showing hat every numerical semigroup of genus $< 11$ is Weierstrass.
+On the other hand, we show that every semigroup of genus $<13$ is Weierstrass.
+There are 1413 such semigroups \cite{NumericalSemigroupsSource}, or \url{https://oeis.org/A007323}.
+Results in the literature, quoted below, prove that 781 of them occur as Weierstrass semigroups.
+In an auxiliary file (see below) we give explicit positively graded smoothing families for the other 632, found using computational methods that we explain in Section~\ref{comp}.
+By Pinkham's Theorem~\cite{MR376672}, this completes the proof that all 1413 examples occur as Weierstrass semigroups.